UCI-Networking-Group/BehaVR/ARTIFACT-EVALUATION.md

 ```console
 $ cd Data-collection
 ```
-   - Follow necessary steps in Data-collection README.md for environment set-up to collect data.
+   - Follow necessary steps in Data-collection README for environment set-up to collect data.

 - **BehaVR Data Processing**:
    - This module outlines the steps to convert time series data into feature blocks for further feature engineering (see Section 4.1.1 and 4.1.2 in the paper).